manojkumar211/Capstone-Classification/README.md

 Name: BMI, dtype: float64

 - In BMI column, we find the minimum value is 0 which mean that the person need medical emergency treatment and minimun BMI level will be 18.5 as per medical rule.
 So, we are going to replace the 0 values with measure of central tendency methods like mean or median.
 Since the BMI column has outlies need to use median method only to replace the 0.

+- Replaced outliers with lower limits and upper limits.
+Note:- before replacing outliers with lower limits and upper limits need to coordinate with the domain experts.
 ```